NobodyXu/su-any-exec/README.md

 ## Possible Vulnerability

-`su-exec` is not like `sudo` but more like `su`, it does not modify any environment variables other than `HOME`, which might be undesirable.
+ - `su-exec` is not like `sudo` but more like `su`, it does not modify any environment variables other than `HOME`, which might be undesirable.
 To workaround, use `su-exec env var=val command arg`.
+ - Due to the fact that `su-exec` does not allocate new tty, it is vulnerable to [TTY hijacking and arbitrary code execution][1].

 ## Why reinvent gosu?